nk712001/TaskManager/memory-bank/architecture.md

   - All endpoints, request/response formats, and DTO schemas are documented automatically based on Spring annotations and code structure.
   - Documentation is always in sync with the codebase; any changes to controllers, DTOs, or models are reflected immediately in the docs.
   - Developers can enhance endpoint documentation using Javadoc comments or Spring annotations (e.g., `@Operation`, `@Parameter`) for more detailed descriptions if needed.

+**How it works:**
+- The `springdoc-openapi-starter-webmvc-ui` dependency in `pom.xml` enables auto-discovery of all REST controllers and DTOs.
+- No manual configuration is needed for basic API docs; all endpoints are exposed automatically.
+- To view the documentation, start the application and visit `/swagger-ui.html` in your browser.
+- The OpenAPI JSON spec is available at `/v3/api-docs` for integration or client code generation.

+**Maintaining/Enhancing Documentation:**
+- As you add or modify endpoints, Springdoc will automatically update the docs.
+- For richer documentation, use Javadoc comments or add Springdoc annotations (e.g., `@Operation`, `@Parameter`) to controllers and DTOs.
+- Always verify the Swagger UI after making changes to ensure the documentation is accurate and up to date.
+- Swagger UI is the primary tool for communicating the API structure and authentication flow to other developers and API consumers.

 #### JWT Authentication Filter & Utility
 - **JwtAuthenticationFilter.java**: A custom filter that intercepts each HTTP request before it reaches protected endpoints.
 It: